Juan García Abrego: Enforcement

 It is believed that on May 16, 1984, García Abrego ordered a hit on rival trafficker Casimiro Espinosa.
 The murder attempt failed, leaving Casimiro injured.
 The following day gunmen shot their way into Raya Clinic, a private hospital, looking for Casimiro.
 In the ten-minute shootout that followed, 300 rounds were fired and multiple innocent people were killed, including a security guard, a husband and child, and a bedridden woman.
-Casimiro died the following day due to injuries sustained in the shoot out.
+Casimiro died the next day from injuries sustained in the shootout.

-Two years after the 1984 clinic shoot out, Ernesto Flores, an editor for the Mexican daily newspaper El Popular, was executed.
+Two years after the 1984 clinic shootout, Ernesto Flores, an editor for the Mexican daily newspaper El Popular, was executed.
 It is believed García Abrego ordered the hit after being aggravated with their coverage of the cartel's deeds.
 Flores car was sprayed with gunfire by gunmen waiting at the entrance to the newspaper's offices.
 Norma Morena, a reporter for the newspaper, was also killed in the attack.

 In 1991, a principal member of the Gulf Cartel, Tomás "Gringo" Sánchez, ordered the killing of a Colombian drug trafficker in a prison in Matamoros.
 The killing was not authorized by García Abrego, and a riot subsequently broke out, killing two members of the Gulf Cartel who were also incarcerated there.
 García Abrego, furious with the media attention that followed the riot, ordered the killing of Sánchez for overstepping his authority and bringing unwanted attention to the cartel.